Zerplin/Haaukins-Writeups/SQL injection.md

 Our next objective now seems to be finding the flag in the SQL database we now have access to.
 We try looking for valid tables using a "SELECT ...
 FROM ..." query.
-Thankfully, the webserver outputs a detailed error message, allow us to do this with trial and error.
+Thankfully, the webserver outputs a detailed error message, allowing us to use trial and error to see what tables exists.

 <img src="https://user-images.githubusercontent.com/43621940/190901013-270ca32b-eb5e-4a44-85cd-0cb34e27cbdd.png" width=50% height=50%>

 After a few tries we discover the table "users" and column "password" exists.
-In order to actually read the content visually, we use the concatenation operator `||` to concat the result from the SELECT query with the string being posted to the message board.
+However, we need to somehow read the value of the query.
+In order to do this, we take advantage of the message board.
+We use the concatenation operator `||` to concat the result from the SELECT query with a string that we post to the message board.

 ... and voilá we got the flag.